CRE bacteria: What you should know

 Preventing the spread of CRE and other antibiotic-resistant infections begins with practicing good hand hygiene and using antibiotics only when necessary.By Mayo Clinic Staff

 CRE, which stands for carbapenem-resistant Enterobacteriaceae, are strains of bacteria that are resistant to carbapenem, a class of antibiotic used to treat severe infections, as well as most other antibiotics commonly used today.
 In some cases, CRE are resistant to all available antibiotics.

-Often called "superbugs," antibiotic-resistant bacteria that cause pneumonia, urinary tract infections and skin infections are just a few of the dangers people face today.
-CRE superbugs have a unique ability to spread and share their antibiotic-resistant qualities with healthy bacteria in your body, creating the potential to cause infections if they get into the bladder, blood or other areas where these germs don't belong.
-When this happens, it leads to infections that are difficult, if not impossible, to treat effectively.
+Often called "superbugs," antibiotic-resistant bacteria can cause infections of the lungs (pneumonia), urinary tract and skin.
+CRE superbugs have the ability to spread and share their antibiotic-resistant qualities with healthy bacteria in your body.
+These germs have the potential to cause infections if they get into the bladder, blood or other areas where they don't belong.
+When an infection happens, it is difficult, if not impossible, to treat effectively.